-- Earn a passing score on the NH Teacher Candidate Assessment of Performance (TCAP) where applicable.
+- Earn a passing score on the N.H.
+Teacher Candidate Assessment of Performance where applicable

-Successfully complete an electronic portfolio that is approved by the education faculty.
+- Successfully complete an electronic portfolio approved by the Education faculty

 Kelly Moore Dunn joined NHTI’s faculty in 2003.
 She is the Department Chair of Education, the Director of the Teacher Education Conversion Program and the Center for Educational Excellence.
 She earned her B.S. from the College of St. Rose, her M.Ed. in Learning and Language Disorders from Notre Dame College, and her Ed.D. in Educational Leadership and Adult Education, from Nova Southeastern University.
 She has more than 35 years’ experience as an educator in K-12 schools and college and university.
 She teaches courses in special education and special education methods and supervises student teachers and practicum students.
 She serves on the Council for Teacher Education for the State Board of Education.
 Her professional interests include special education, learning disabilities, cognitive coaching, teacher preparation, cultures of dignity, and adult learning.